microsearch/microsearch.github.io/index.md

   transcripts, and incorporated into your own online library.
 We are your online video converter, document digitizer, and more!
 homecol2link: services/document-management-services-video-management-services
-homecol2head: Document and Video Management Services
+homecol2head: Document and Video Database Services
 homecol2img: search.jpg
 homecol2text: MultimediaSearch's online database service makes your documents (digital or paper) and video transcripts (automatically created or professionally generated)